MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-started-with-microsoft-advertising-libraries.md

 author: mcleanbyron
 ms.assetid: ae45490f-3eb1-4b7f-8e18-bf82f0ca5d6d
 description: Get the information you need to get started using the Microsoft advertising libraries to add banner and video interstitial ads to your apps.
-title: Get started with the Microsoft advertising libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get started with the advertising libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article